 Current research projects include:

 U.S. Political Polarization, Factionalism, and Foreign Policy: This research program explores the impact and influence of ideological factions such as the House Freedom Caucus and the Progressives on various aspects of the U.S. foreign policy-making process.
 I have presented conference papers and have articles in development that examine how the rise of a new generation in Congress and active factions have impacted key areas of U.S. foreign policy-making.
-In collaboration with Dr. Patrick Homan (Dominican University), we are advancing a new book, conference papers, and articles on factionalism on foreign policy.
+In collaboration with Dr. Patrick Homan, we are advancing a new book, conference papers, and articles on factionalism on foreign policy.